Top 10 Hardest Songs to Play on Guitar

 In my opinion, it's absolutely pathetic that this song is not #1.
 It's not the best piece for "feel", but if you want technicality, this is damn near as hard as you're going to get.
 Of all the guitar pieces I've ever heard, this is absolutely by FAR the most technically advanced.

 Ridiculous, needs to be TOP 3 EASILY.
 To the guy that said 'put a cutout button on your guitar and spam it' hasn't used one.
 There's a reason there are no good covers of this song.
 It's because only Buckethead can play it cleanly.

-I feel like people just vote on the songs they heard of and don't even look at the other options.
-For example, snow-rhcp is ranked way higher even though most decent guitarist can pull it of in a couple of minutes and far beyond the sun would take multiple hours for even the most skilled guitarist
+I feel like people just vote on the songs they've heard of and don't even look at the other options.
+For example, Snow by RHCP is ranked way higher, even though most decent guitarists can pull it off in a couple of minutes.
+Far Beyond the Sun would take multiple hours for even the most skilled guitarist.

 God.
 Who made this list!
-Far beyond the sun is the 49 hardest song!
+Far Beyond the Sun is the 49th hardest song!
 Haha.
-It's A crime.
-1 far beyond the sun 2 waves and 3 cliffs of dover.
-Well its all depending on the level of the guitarists hands and picking and understanding a real composed guitar lick
+It's a crime.
+1. Far Beyond the Sun, 2.
+Waves, and 3.
+Cliffs of Dover.
+Well, it all depends on the level of the guitarist's hands and picking, and understanding a real composed guitar lick.

-Too many Guitar Hero players voting in this lists.
-Everything coming from the hands of Yngwie Malmsteen (not to mention dozens of other shred masters like Jason Becker, Marty Friedman, Batio, Petrucci, Satriani, Vai, Vinnie Moore, etc.) can win to Van Halen in the blink of an eye (literally)
+Too many Guitar Hero players voting in these lists.
+Everything coming from the hands of Yngwie Malmsteen (not to mention dozens of other shred masters like Jason Becker, Marty Friedman, Batio, Petrucci, Satriani, Vai, Vinnie Moore, etc.) can win against Van Halen in the blink of an eye (literally).

-It's hard to play because of all the times when he uses his unique killswitch during the song to make soothsayer... soothsayer
+It's hard to play because of all the times he uses his unique killswitch during the song to make Soothsayer...
+Soothsayer.

 I was literally gaping at my tab once it got past the tremolo picking bit.